USDOT Agencies Propose New Rule to Eliminate Duplication of Environmental Reviews for Transportation Projects

 The NPRM identifies the proposed procedures for the State’s application and approval process, the requirements to participate in the Program, and the criteria necessary to determine whether State laws and regulations are at least as stringent as the applicable Federal law.
 The eligibility requirements and limitations are proposed in proposed Section 778.103, Eligibility and Certain Limitations.
 There are four requirements listed in order for a state to participate:

 - A State must have assumed the responsibilities of the Secretary under 23 U.S.C.
-327, also known as the NEPA Assignment Program, for highway and other transportation projects.
+327, also known as the NEPA Assignment Program, for highway and other transportation projects; and

 - A State must have laws in effect authorizing the State to take the actions necessary to carry out the alternative environmental review and approval procedures under State laws and regulations.